Remote employee training

 Learning Management System (LMS)

-A learning management system is a software for creating, managing, and delivering training programs.
-You’re able to organize lessons and modules in a logical way, and design your program from top to bottom.
+A learning management system is a software for creating, managing, and delivering employee training programs.
+You’re able to organize lessons and modules in a logical way, and design your program from start to finish.

 LMSs are used for all kinds of online training, including onboarding, technology upskilling, soft skill training, sales enablement, compliance training, and more.
 Aside from more informed employees, the benefits of using an LMS include: